 When you take accurate inventory and state things the way they are as opposed to what you'd like them to be, chances are you will perform even better.
 ALL markets (good and bad) are challenging (especially when they change, and they always change) and ALL markets present enormous opportunities.
 For many agents at Compass, 2018 was their best year ever (even for those in markets that went into decline).
 For some, this was not the case.
 In 2019, focus on opportunity and in control of an accurate, balanced message about our markets.

-* We mostly remember the most recent recession which was much closer to a depression, possibly the worst ever.
+- We mostly remember the most recent recession which was much closer to depression, possibly the worst ever.
 Most recessions don't come even close.
 The world and economy don't stop even in the worst recession.

-* $19+ trillion in cash is on standby....that is a lot of money to buy 'bargains'.
+- $19+ trillion in cash is on standby.... which is a lot of money to buy 'bargains'.
 The more bidders at an auction, the smaller the 'bargains'.
 This is possibly the most important pricing stabilizer.

 - Around and before the 2007-9 Great Recession, homeowners used their homes as piggy-banks and refinanced and withdrew around $800 billion of equity from their homes: this time only about $185 billion has been withdrawn.

 - Sub-prime mortgages have made a bit of a comeback but represent a fraction of what they were pre-2007.

 - Of the past 6 recessions, only 5 recessions have produced sharp home pricing drops.

 - Lending standards and banking regulations are very different today compared to 2007-9: They are MUCH stricter.